johnkallstrom/topstyle/README.md

 "client".

 ### Installing
-To get all necessary dependencies run
+To get all necessary dependencies run this command inside the root director and inside the "client" directory
 ```
 npm update
 ```
 To start up the server / API run this command inside the root directory
 ```
-npm run start
+npm start
 ```
-To start up the client application / React run this command inside the "client" folder
+To start up the client / react application run this command inside the "client" directory
 ```
 npm start
 ```